gzq2000/likecanyon/README.md

-Hi, I am GZQ,a postgraduate student at the Shenyang Institute of Automation/University of Chinese Academy of Sciences, Chinese Academy of Sciences.
+Hi, I am GZQ,a postgraduate student at the State Key Laboratory of Robotics,Shenyang Institute of Automation/University of Chinese Academy of Sciences, Chinese Academy of Sciences.

 contact me:
 https://likecanyon.github.io/